qdraw/starsky/starsky/readme.md

 ### Build for Raspberry Pi (Raspbian/Linux ARM)
 From .NET Core 2.1 or newer there is a SDK available for Raspberry Pi (only ARMv7 or newer, so no ARMv6).
+We use NET Core 3.0.1
 But in this guide we build it first on your laptop and copy to your Raspberry Pi.
 Use the following steps to setup:

 1. Clone the repo on your x86/x64 machine